stryker-mutator/stryker-net/CONTRIBUTING.md

 ## Creating issues
 Do you have an idea for a feature or have you found a bug?
 Please create an issue so we can talk about it!
-If you found a bug, please run ```dotnet stryker --logFile``` and add the content of the log file to the issue.
+If you found a bug, please run ```dotnet stryker --log-level-file``` and add the content of the log file to the issue.

 ## Running Stryker.NET locally
 While developing on Stryker.NET we advise to work in [Visual Studio 2017](https://www.visualstudio.com/downloads/)